Cake and Cunnilingus Day: Reception

 German daily newspaper Schwarzwälder Bote considered the day to be the equivalent of Steak and Blowjob Day (or "Schnitzel und Blowjob Tag" ("Schniblo") as it is commonly known in Germany), while Stern considered it to be "revenge" for the latter.
 Online news portal news.de felt that "women are simply great – and therefore cannot be honored and pampered enough days a year.
 At least that's what they thought when they invented Cake and Cunnilingus Day".
 The lifestyle magazine Jolie wondered if every day should be Cake and Cunnilingus Day.
 Swedish night newspaper Expressen and web magazine Nyheter24 stated that it is a day to celebrate female enjoyment, while Göteborgs-Posten listed the day among the holidays celebrated in April.
-Newsroom platform Mynewsdesk stated: "There is a day just for us girls too."
+Tonje Olsen, writer at Nytelse.no, stated: "There is a day just for us girls too."
 Danish newspaper Ekstra Bladet felt that female pleasure must be prioritized.
 Norwegian online newspaper Nettavisen stated that "the origin of the day is a bit uncertain, but the day has been marked more or less solemnly for several years".

 In Spain, ABC, El Confidencial and La Vanguardia consider the day to be International Cunnilingus Day.
 Russian news website Life claimed that despite it sounding silly, it can bring happiness to couples.
 Agency of News Unian suggested one "start with a cake, and a bouquet of flowers".
 Danish daily newspaper Politiken mentions "women living such joyless lives that they have to have an annual anniversary in the calendar to eat cake and feel some sexual pleasure".
 Ukrainian MPort suggested celebrating the day on March 20.

 In Italy, various newspapers were confused about the origins of the day.
 Il Fatto Quotidiano named the day "festa del sesso orale per sole donne" ("oral sex party for women only").